Does this subject contribute to an ATAR? Yes (General Subject)

 1: Philosophy of Religion: Students will explore and demonstrate how the fundamentals of reason are

-used to engage with religious conceptions of god and morality.
-Arguments about
+used to engage with religious conceptions of God and morality.

 Topic 2: Philosophy of Science: Students will explore and